Your Body’s Natural Rhythm is the Key to Better Sleep - FOCL

 Everyone has a rhythm that is slightly different, which can help explain why you can’t force yourself to become a morning person no matter how hard you try.
 Some of us have an energy peak earlier in the day and others later, and trying to compensate for these to fit a traditional work/school schedule can easily throw your natural rhythm out of whack.

-Other factors that can throw off your biological clock include light/darkness in your environment, traveling to different time zones, and not giving your body enough time to wind down due to a burnout-inducing schedule
+Other factors that can throw off your biological clock include light/darkness in your environment, traveling to different time zones, and not giving your body enough time to wind down due to a burnout-inducing schedule.

 How to reset your circadian rhythm